NearNodeFlash/nnf-container-example/README.md

 your application are used in the NNF Container Profile to instruct the container workflow to run your application.

+The `Dockerfile` in this repository creates an example image that can be used to drive container workflows.

-Ensure your image meets the following requirements coupled with your user application.
+When building your own image, ensure it meets the following requirements coupled with your user application.

 ### Requirements

 Any container image that is built must be available in an image registry that is available on your cluster.
 See your cluster administrator for more details.

-In this example, we're using the GitHut Container Registry (ghcr.io).
+In this example, we're using the GitHut Container Registry (ghcr.io), so your cluster must have internet access to retrieve the image.

 #### MPI Applications

-For MPI applications, the container must contain the following:
+For MPI applications, the container must include the following:

 * open-mpi
 * MPI File Utils